marlonelima/react-modelling/README.md

 remod component <name>
 ```

 Use the flag `-r` to generate an reusable component and `-u` for a non-reusable component.
-By default non-reusable component.
+By default non-reusable component will be created.

 or you can create inside a module